boojoom/Pressure.cpp/README.md

 # Pressure

 ## General info
 Program counting pressure in a cup.
 This one corresponds to the version written in Python.
-This is my irst attempt with C++.
+This is my first attempt with C++.

 ## Technologies
 * C++